anacona16/SonataMediaWebcamProviderBundle/README.md

 **How it works?**

 This bundle replaces the binaryContent field.
-Video HTML5 element uses canvas element to get an image using base64 encoding, then a temporary file is created, after, ImageProvider uses and processes it.
+Video HTML5 element uses canvas element to get an image using base64 encoding, then a temporary file is created, the ImageProvider uses and processes it.

 Installation
 ------------